radarthreat/BinanceClient/README.md

 # BinanceClient

-BinanceClient is a Python client for interacting with the Binance (www.binance.com) REST API.
+BinanceClient is a lightweight Python client for interacting with the Binance (www.binance.com) REST API.
 This is a third-party package and is not affiliated in any way with Binance.

 ## Installation
 ```